Wyyyb/leetcode/README.md

 similarly it __costs O(nlogm) to find__ "top" and "bottom". __The entire algorithm has a time complexity of__ O(nlogm + mlogn)

+### part 2:

+__view ... in the form of a tree

+in order to do this traversal, one of the simplest schemes is to __undergo__ depth first search.
+In this case, we choose one path at a time and try to go as deep as possible into the levels of the tree before going for the next path.
+In order to implement this, we make use of a __recursive function__ dfs(maze, start, destination, visited).
+This function __takes the given maze array, the start position and the destination position as its arguments along with__ a visited set.
+A tuple(x, y) represents that the position maze[x][y] has already been reached earlier during the path traversal.
+We make use of this set __so as to keep track of the same paths being repeated over and over__.
+We add the current position into the visited set once we reach that particular position in the maze.

+the same search space tree can also be __explored__ in a breath first search __manner__.

+while performing the DFS, we need to keep track of the nodes we've already visited in order to __avoid going "back and forth" indefinitely__.